Generalized unitary evolution for symplectic scalar fermions: Introduction

 In this spirit, the works on $\mathcal{PT}$ symmetric Hamiltonians by Bender and Boettcher~\cite{Bender:1998ke,Bender:2007nj} and its subsequent generalization to pseudo Hermitian Hamiltonians by Mostafazadeh~\cite{Mostafazadeh:2001jk,Mostafazadeh:2008pw}, are of central importance.
 These works represent an expansive program to extend quantum mechanics and quantum field theory beyond the formalism of Hermitian operators.
 To be precise, a pseudo Hermitian Hamiltonian is defined by the following equation

 where $\eta$ is an operator to be determined.
 While definition~(\ref{eq:pseudo_H}) was already known to Pauli~\cite{RevModPhys.15.175}, its physical implication was only realized after Mostafazadeh proved two important theorems concerning the spectrum of $H$ and the generalized unitary evolution of states when equipped with the appropriate inner-product.
 To facilitate ensuing discussions, we now present the two theorems of Mostafazadeh: \begin{quote} \textit{Theorem 1.} Let $|\alpha\rangle$ be an eigenstate of $H$ with eigenvalue $E_{\alpha}$.
 From~(\ref{eq:pseudo_H}), the eigenvalue $E_{\alpha}$ is real when $\eta_{\alpha}=\langle\alpha|\eta|\alpha\rangle\neq0$. \end{quote} \begin{quote} \textit{Theorem 2.} The invariant inner-product between two states is $\langle\beta|\alpha\rangle_{\eta}\equiv\langle\beta|\eta|\alpha\rangle$.
-The time translations are the canonical quantum mechanical transformations, $|\alpha(t)\rangle= e^{-iHt}|\alpha\rangle$ and $\langle\beta(t)|=\langle\beta| e^{iH^{\dag}t}$, so that $\langle\beta(t)|\alpha(t)\rangle_{\eta}=\langle\beta|\alpha\rangle_{\eta}$. \end{quote} Physically well-defined quantum field theories with pseudo Hermitian Hamiltonians that evade the spin-statistics theorem have been constructed in the spin-zero and spin-half representations~\cite{LeClair:2007iy,Ahluwalia:2022ttu,Ahluwalia:2022zrm,Ahluwalia:2022yvk,Ryu:2022ffg}.
-In the spin-half sector, these constructs have important ramifications for physics beyond the Standard Model (SM).
+The time translations are the canonical quantum mechanical transformations, $|\alpha(t)\rangle= e^{-iHt}|\alpha\rangle$ and $\langle\beta(t)|=\langle\beta| e^{iH^{\dag}t}$, so that $\langle\beta(t)|\alpha(t)\rangle_{\eta}=\langle\beta|\alpha\rangle_{\eta}$. \end{quote} Physically well-defined free quantum field theories with pseudo Hermitian adjoints that evade the spin-statistics theorem have been constructed in the spin-zero and spin-half representations~\cite{LeClair:2007iy,Ahluwalia:2022ttu,Ahluwalia:2022zrm,Ahluwalia:2022yvk,Ryu:2022ffg}.
 The author and collaborators have, from first principle, constructed spin-half bosonic as well as fermionic fields of mass dimension one and three-half~\cite{Ahluwalia:2022ttu,Ahluwalia:2022zrm,Ahluwalia:2022yvk}.
-Due to their mismatch in statistics and mass dimensionality with the SM fermionic fields, they cannot form multiplets with the SM leptons, thus making them natural dark matter candidates.
-The pseudo Hermiticity of mass dimension three-half bosons and their generalized unitary evolution have been established in~\cite{Ahluwalia:2022zrm}.
-The relevant results for mass dimension one fields will be presented elsewhere.
+Despite the use of pseudo Hermitian adjoints, the free theories are unitary.
+That is, the free Hamiltonians are Hermitian and positive-definite.
+In the presence of interactions, the Hamiltonians become pseudo Hermitian so it is necessary to use the $\eta$ product to preserve time translation symmetry.
+An important problem for pseudo Hermitian theories is that the $\eta$ is not positive-definite so further works are needed to establish consistency for the interacting theories.
+For now, we are able to demonstrate that the $S$-matrix satisfy the generalized unitarity relation $S^{\#}S=I$, where $S^{\#}=\eta^{-1}S^{\dag}\eta$ but this does not reduce to $S^{\dag}S=I$.